Promsvyazbank eyes new capital sources after pulling IPO

-Russian firms have been jostling to take advantage of a rally in stock markets, particularly since the Russian state raised 159 billion roubles ($5.1 billion) from the sale of a 7.6 percent stake in Sberbank (SBER.MM), the country's biggest bank.
+Russian firms have been jostling to take advantage of a rally in stock markets, particularly since the Russian state raised 159 billion roubles ($5.1 billion) from the sale of a 7.6 percent stake in Sberbank, the country's biggest bank.

 PSB, 88.3 percent-owned by billionaire brothers Dmitry and Alexey Ananyev, said on Monday it had "received interest from third parties outside the scope of a capital markets transaction", which it will consider.